|

 of I-80 about 20 miles west of Omaha.
 This is an excellent museum

-and should be a stopping point of all aviation enthusiasts traveling
+and should be a stopping point of any aviation enthusiast traveling across

-across the country on I-80.
-Included among all the aircraft displays
+the country on I-80.
+Included among all the aircraft displays are

-are models of the Martin Bomber Plant in Omaha that was originally built
+models of the Martin Bomber Plant in Omaha that was originally built to

-to produce B-26s but then was converted to one of the five plants to build
+produce B-26s but was then converted to one of the five plants to build

 the Boeing B-29 Superfortress.
 The Omaha plant went on to build 515